mz3r0/software-engineering/Programming paradigms & types of languages.md

 For parallel computing, using a programming model instead of a language is common.
 The reason is that details of the parallel hardware leak into the abstractions used to program the hardware.
 This causes the programmer to have to map patterns in the algorithm onto patterns in the execution model (which have been inserted due to leakage of hardware into the abstraction). **As a consequence, no one parallel programming language maps well to all computation problems**.
 Thus, it is more convenient to use a base sequential language and insert API calls to parallel execution models via a programming model.
 Such parallel programming models can be classified according to abstractions that reflect the hardware, such as [shared memory](https://en.wikipedia.org/wiki/Shared_memory "Shared memory"), [distributed memory](https://en.wikipedia.org/wiki/Distributed_memory "Distributed memory") with [message passing](https://en.wikipedia.org/wiki/Message_passing "Message passing"), notions of _place_ visible in the code, and so forth.
 These can be considered flavors of programming paradigm that apply to only parallel languages and programming models.

+---

+## Unstructured vs Structured

+**Non-structured programming** is the historically earliest programming paradigm capable of creating Turing-complete algorithms (citation needed).
+It is often contrasted with the structured programming paradigm, in particular with the use of **goto statements** or equivalent.
+The distinction was particularly stressed by the publication of the influential "Go To Statement Considered Harmful" open letter in 1968 by Dutch computer scientist Edsger W. Dijkstra, who coined the term "structured programming".

+There are both high- and low-level programming languages that use non-structured programming.
+Some include JOSS, FOCAL, TELCOMP, assembly languages, MS-DOS batch files, and early versions of BASIC, Fortran, COBOL, and MUMPS.

+**Structured programming** (aka modular programming) is a programming paradigm aimed at improving the clarity, quality and development time of a computer program by making extensive use of the structured control flow constructs of selection (if/then/else) and repetition (while and for), block structures, and subroutines.
+Code becomes more efficient and easy to understand.
+It is possible to do structured programming in any programming language.